DisnakeDev/disnake/CONTRIBUTING.md

       """
   ```

-*If you have trouble with adding or modifying documentation, don't be afraid to reach out!
+*If you're having trouble with adding or modifying documentation, don't be afraid to reach out!
 We understand that the documentation can be intimidating, and there are quite a few quirks and limitations to be aware of.*